Laplace transform: Fourier transform

 holds under much weaker conditions.
 For instance, this holds for the above example provided that the limit is understood as a weak limit of measures (see vague topology).
 General conditions relating the limit of the Laplace transform of a function on the boundary to the Fourier transform take the form of Paley–Wiener theorems.

 Mellin transform

-The Mellin transform and its inverse are related to the two-sided Laplace transform by a simple change of variables.
+The Mellin transform and its inverse are related to the two-sided Laplace transform by a change of variables.